On A Mallows-type Model For (Ranked) Choices: Numerical Experiments

 We summarize our results in \cref{explanation_predictionPower_n10_nlto2_l0}.
-We find that our method has supreme performance compared to MS and MNL across the settings.
+We find that our method has favorable performance compared to MS and MNL across the settings.
 Intuitively, MS and MNL underperform in different ways.
-MS is vulnerable to the identifiability issue in the ``choice-to-rank" step, for which we provide theoretical understanding in \cref{thm:ms_unstable}.
+MS is vulnerable to the identifiability issue in the ``choice-to-ranking" step, for which we provide theoretical understanding in \cref{thm:ms_unstable}.
 Our numerical experiments confirm the theoretical insight: We randomize over the extreme points of the polytope of solutions to \eqref{eq:system of equations}, each of which leads to a valid output of the MS heuristic.
 Every box plot in \cref{explanation_predictionPower_n10_nlto2_l0} contains a summary of the performances of those outputs.
 It is clear that the performances (both in training and testing) span wide ranges.
-In the meantime, MNL is vulnerable to both the model risk from its specific parametric form (reflected in the limited increase of explanation power when considering more clusters) and the sample risk of overfitting (reflected in the difference in performance in training vs. testing, especially when trained on the full display set only).
+In the meantime, MNL is vulnerable to both the model risk from its specific parametric form (reflected in the limited increase of explanation power when considering more clusters) and the sample risk of overfitting (reflected in the difference in performance in training vs. testing, especially when trained on the full display set only); see more details in the supplementary materials.

-\textbf{Experiment 2: Top-$k$ choice.} In this experiment, we conduct estimation on top-$1$, top-$2$ and top-$3$ ranked choices constructed from the first (i.e., 10-sushi) data set.
+\textbf{Experiment 2: Top-$k$ choice.} In this experiment, we perform a robustness check based on the criterion that a good model should return similar central rankings under different feedback structures, i.e., different $ k $.
+Specifically, we conduct estimation on top-$1$, top-$2$ and top-$3$ ranked choices constructed from the first 10-sushi data set.
 The collection of display sets is taken to be all display sets with sizes at least $ k $.
-We find that the estimation results are relatively robust: all three instances of experiments produce the same estimated RMJ-implied central ranking $ \hat{\pi} = (8, 5, 6, 3, 2, 1, 4, 9, 7, 10) $.
+We find that all three experiment instances produce the same estimated RMJ-implied central ranking $ \hat{\pi} = (8, 5, 6, 3, 2, 1, 4, 9, 7, 10) $.
+Such robustness stands in contrast with other more naive methods, such as various versions of Borda count; see more details in the supplementary materials.
+We believe it presents evidence that our methodology is learning sensible information from the data.